HiFi-Syn: Hierarchical Granularity Discrimination for High-Fidelity Synthesis of MR Images with Structure Preservation: Methods

 \subsection{Inductive Bias of Disentanglement}

 Unsupervised disentanglement is considered impossible without the imposition of appropriate inductive biases~\citep{locatello2019challengingICML}.
 In light of this, we introduce our basic assumption that medical images can be decoupled into content and attribute factors, where content factors should solely capture anatomical structural information while attribute factors should focus only on image appearance.
 We argue that this assumption aligns well with the fundamental nature of multi-modality MRIs.
-To this end, we describe how we embed semantic image features to modality-specific attribute space and modality-independent content space in this subsection.
-We will further explore this assumption for I2I translation in the subsequent sections.
+Fig.~\ref{fig:model-architecture} presents the proposed framework, highlighting how semantic image features are embedded into modality-specific attribute spaces and a modality-independent content space at different scales.
+In this subsection, we outline the basic building blocks of disentanglement inductive biases with architectural constraints.
+We will delve further into this assumption for I2I translation in the subsequent sections.